 Don’t forget to pack your favorite pair of sunglasses, and hat as well.
 I’m a fan of Shady Ray sunglasses, as they donate 1 meal with each order, they are quality glasses at reasonable prices, and even will replace them if you lose them at the Magic Kingdom Park.
 I may have learned that the hard way.

 Comfortable walking shoes are definitely important to bring with you any time of the year.
 In October, it is helpful to bring more than one pair of comfortable shoes in case it rains while you are there.

-Disney sells rain ponchos, but you can avoid that extra cost by purchasing some cheap dollar store ponchos and bring them with you.
+Disney sells rain ponchos, but you can avoid that extra cost by purchasing some cheap dollar-store ponchos and bringing them with you.
 It’s also smart to bring extra socks to pack in your Disney park bag.